The goals of point forgiveness are:

 It’s strongly recommended that you complete point reduction activities as early in the academic year as possible.

-Students who seek point reduction after April 1 cannot be accommodated.
+Students who seek point reduction after the end of each semester cannot be accommodated.
 Students who incur violations toward the end of the school year won’t have the opportunity to earn point forgiveness that year.
 Before signing up, carefully read the requirements under “Point Forgiveness Activities” to be sure you are choosing the right activity for your situation.

 How do I sign up?